jeremydumoulin/evpv-simulator/README.md

 Langage = python 3

-> :bulb: This `README.md` provides a quick start guide for basic usage of the EV-PV model.
+> :bulb: This `README.md` provides a quick start guide for basic usage of the evpv-simulator model.
 Comprehensive documentation for detailed and advanced usage will soon be available on a [Read the Docs](https://readthedocs.org/) page.
 In the meantime, you can refer to this file and explore the `/examples` folder, which includes a variety of examples, from basic to advanced use cases.

 ## Table of Contents